-Mike Nottelmann is a collector originally from Chicago,IL who has been collecting coins for over 45 years.
+Mike Nottelmann is a collector originally from Chicago,IL who has been collecting coins for almost 50 years.
 His interests are centered mostly around modern coins but also include early American coins as well.
 He believes that the early 20th century was the golden era in US coin design and produced the most beautiful coinage that the United States has ever seen.

 Mike currently lives in the western suburbs of Chicago with his wife, Ginny.
 They have 3 children who continue to challenge them but manage to keep them grounded and young.